adhazel/Azure-Data-Factory-Mapping-Data-Flow-Workshop/modules/module00.md

   * Microsoft.Synapse
   * Microsoft.Insights

-    > :warning: If you are using an **Azure Pass promo code**, the following resource providers - `Microsoft.Storage`, `Microsoft.EventHub`, and `Microsoft.Synapse` are not registered by default.
+    > **Warning**  If you are using an **Azure Pass promo code**, the following resource providers - `Microsoft.Storage`, `Microsoft.EventHub`, and `Microsoft.Synapse` are not registered by default.
 Follow the instructions on [how to register a resource provider](./providers.md) before proceeding with the lab environment deployment below.

 ## :test_tube: One Time Lab Environment Setup